 - sexual harassment: uninvited and unwanted sexual touching, making sexual remarks about someone’s body, spreading rumours about someone’s sexual reputation

-- cyberbullying: involves using the Internet, interactive and digital technologies (e.g., Facebook, Twitter, ID theft, websites, blogs, gaming sites) or mobile phones to intimidate, put down or spread rumours about someone
+- cyberbullying: uses the Internet, social media and interactive and digital technology (e.g., Facebook, Twitter, ID theft, websites, blogs, gaming sites) or mobile phones to intimidate, put down or spread rumours about someone

-- social bullying: exclusion, gossip, ganging up, mobbing, scapegoating, humiliating others, coercing, gestures or graffiti intended to put others down or break up friendships on purpose
+- social bullying: excluding someone, gossiping, ganging up, mobbing, scapegoating, humiliating others, coercing, gestures or graffiti meant to put others down or break up friendships on purpose

 - homophobic, biphobic and transphobic bullying: treating someone badly because they identify as LGTBQ+ (lesbian, gay, bisexual, trans-identified, two-spirit, queer, questioning, intersex, and asexual)

 Social media sites such as Facebook, Instagram, Twitter, YouTube, Flickr, Snapchat and Tumblr, as well as email and texting have become a large part of the way youth communicate and socialize.
-Because of these sites and youth’s access to them, cyberbullying has become an increasing reality among youth.
+Because of these sites and young people’s access to them, cyberbullying has become a reality.

 Cyberbullying involves using the Internet, social media, and other interactive technologies (like Facebook, Twitter, Snapchat, websites, blogs, gaming sites) or smart phones to intimidate, put down or spread rumours about someone.
-Cyberbullies feel safe as they can hide behind their computer or phone and be more secretive about their behaviours.
+Cyberbullies feel safe as they can hide behind their computer or phone and be more secretive about what they’re doing.
 This is a very complex type of bullying as it can involve direct bullying or using others to bully.
 It comes in many different forms.
-The only limits to what can be done are based on the bully’s imagination and access to technology.
+The only limits to the type of bullying are the bully’s imagination and access to technology.

 Cyberbullying can cause low self-esteem, skipping school, depression and even suicide.
 Cyber threats can be more harmful than face-to-face bullying, because there’s no escape.
 It can happen any time, any place.

-- be honest and talk to your child often about their online activities and behaviours
+- Talk to your child often about their online activities and behaviours.

-- check with your child on a regular basis to make sure everything’s OK
+- Check in with your child often to make sure everything’s OK.

-- make sure your child feels comfortable coming to you with any issues they have
+- Make sure your child feels comfortable coming to you with any issues.

 Homophobic, Biphobic, and Transphobic Bullying

 Treating someone poorly (e.g., threats, name calling, pushing, hitting, using violence, making sexual remarks, leaving them out) because they identify as LGTBQ* (lesbian, gay, bisexual, trans-identified, two-spirit, queer, questioning, intersex, and asexual), are forms of homophobic, biphobic and transphobic bullying.
 Research shows that youth who identify as LGBTQ* are more likely to attempt suicide than their heterosexual peers.
-For more information on homophobia, biphobia and transphobia, visit our Sexual Diversity page.
+For more information on homophobia, biphobia and transphobia, see Sexual and Gender Diversity.

-What Parents Can Do About Homophobic, Biphobic or Transphobic Bullying
+What You Can Do about Homophobic, Biphobic or Transphobic Bullying

 - Listen.
 Don’t judge them or blame them for what happened.